Patriote flag: Symbolism

 The specific meanings of the Patriote flag colours and layout are not confirmed but there are some theories as to what they represented.
 A common interpretation is that the flag was inspired by the French tricolour.
 The three colours have been understood as symbolising respectively the Irish, French Canadians, and British.
 One interpretation claimed that the white represented the purity of Canadian motives, green the hope that the King would give justice to Canada in correcting abuses, and red from the British flag as a symbol of loyalty.
 Another view was that the green, white and red, symbolized republican virtues and the contribution of the Irish, French and English to the democratic struggle in Lower Canada.

 Re-emergence and modern usage

 The Patriote flag had been mostly forgotten until the 1960s, when it was revived by Quebec Nationalists.
 It has since become a popular symbol of Quebec nationalism.
 A popular variant of the flag has been utilised by the MLNQ.
 It includes a yellow star on the upper left and Henri Julien's illustration of a Lower Canada rebel, Le Vieux de '37, in the middle.

 Some demonstrators at the Freedom Convoy 2022 against Canada's COVID-19 pandemic response were seen flying the flag.

 Usage by ultranationalists

-The MLNQ flag has been used by members of ultranationalist and far right group Storm Alliance, as well as by individuals at rallies for other ultranationalist and far right groups like La Meute, the Canadian Jewish Defense League, the Three Percenters, the Northern Guard, and the Canadian Combat Coalition.
+The MLNQ flag has been used by members of ultranationalist and far right groups Storm Alliance and La Meute.